Helping you through the process of registering a stillbirth

 A stillbirth is when a baby born after the 24th week of pregnancy does not breathe or show any other sign of life after birth.

 A birth which takes place after 24 weeks of pregnancy, where it is known that the foetus died in utero before the 24th week is not regarded as a stillbirth.

-The doctor or registered midwife will give you a stillbirth certificate which will enable you to register the event.
-It is also a way of officially acknowledging your baby's existence and confirming that you are the baby's parents.
+The doctor or registered midwife will give you a stillbirth certificate so that you can register it.
+It is also a way of officially acknowledging your baby’s existence and confirming that you are the baby’s parents.

 If the parents are married to each other, either parent can register the stillbirth.
 If the parents are not married to each other, then:

 You can add the father’s details at a later date by re-registering the stillbirth.

 If neither the mother nor father is able to attend, the following people can register: